WhiskyTangoFawks/LunarFalloutPlus/README.md

 ### Technical Requirements

 - This modlist requires the latest version of Fallout 4 on Steam.
-(1.10.984 as of the time of writing this)
+(After major FO4 updates are released, there may be a short period of time where I haven't updated the list yet).
 - This modlist should be installed on an SSD for performance reasons (the Wabbajack download folder can be on an HDD though).
 - Recommmended at least 6gb of VRAM.